mflatt/sweetpea-py/docs/_source/api/sampling_strategies.rst

            returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.

-.. class:: sweetpea.IterateGurobiGen
+.. class:: sweetpea.IterateILPGen

-           Like :class:`.IterateGen`, but uses Gurobi and requires that the ``gurobipy`` package has been installed.
+           Like :class:`.IterateSATGen`, but uses Gurobi and requires that the ``gurobipy`` package has been installed.

            *Non-Uniformity*: Generates trials by repeatedly finding